temporalio/documentation/docs/java-implementing-activities.md

 ## Accessing Activity Info

 The [Activity](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/activity/Activity.html)
-class provides static getters to access information about the workflow that invoked it.
+class provides static getters to access information about the Workflow that invoked it.
 Note that this information is stored in a thread local variable.
 Therefore, calls to Activity accessors succeed only in the thread that invoked the activity function.

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {